Most people do nothing when they get injured.

 Today, I have an article from Mike Robertson.

-Mike was one on the contributors to the lower body edition of Muscle Imbalances Revealed.
+Mike was one of the contributors to the lower body edition of Muscle Imbalances Revealed.

-Mike has a few tweaks that you can make in order to keep working out while injured.
+Mike has a few tweaks that you can make to keep working out while injured.

 Rick Kaselj, MS

 Injuries & The Iron Game

 Unfortunately, injuries are part of the iron game.

 If you push enough weight, or if you lift long enough, eventually the injury bug is going to bite you.

 But does that mean you give up?
 Retire?
 Take up stamp collecting?

 I sure hope not!